-Section #5 describes how to use the HMI touch screen's Main Menu, Run, and Status screens to operate the servo system on a daily basis.
+Section #5 describes how to operate the servo on a day to day basis using the HMI touchscreen's Main Menu, Run, and Status screens.

-Section #6 describes how to configure the servo system using the Setup Menu on the HMI touch screen.
+Section #6 describes how to configure the servo system using the Setup Menu on the HMI touchscreen.